cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 To complete a split installation, run Puppet on all infrastructure nodes in the order that they were installed.

-- Unpack the installation tarball:
+* Unpack the installation tarball:
-	- Run Puppet on the master node.
+** Run Puppet on the master node.
-	- Run Puppet on the PuppetDB node.
+** Run Puppet on the PuppetDB node.
-	- Run Puppet on the master node a second time.
+** Run Puppet on the master node a second time.
-	- Run Puppet on the console node.
+** Run Puppet on the console node.

 ## Configuring Puppet

 ### Puppet.conf

 This is the main puppet configuration file.
-Most settings such as Master, Agent , certificates are all specified in this file.
+Most settings such as Master, Agent, certificates are all specified in this file.

-### Main Config Section
+### Agent Config Section

+Below is the example

 [main]